LauraAllObe/wakatimeReadmeStats/README.md

    ```
 4. Paste your WakaTime key into the value field and click **Add secret**

-5. for using directly, skip to step 4
+5. if using the url directly, skip to step 4

 ### 2. Grant GitHub Actions Write Permissions (FOR GITHUB ACTIONS SETUP ONLY)